 - the physics of explosive events such as novae

 We are also interested in next generation telescopes and are involved in the development and science programs for the SKA, EUCLID, LSST and many others.

 Areas of expertise

-The pulsars and time domain astrophysics group specialises in the areas detailed below.
+The pulsar, exoplanet and transients group specialises in the areas detailed below.

 The Double Pulsar, PSR J0737-3039A/B, is the only binary pulsar system in which both neutron stars have been detected as radio pulsars.